rgdavies92/rgdavies92/README.md

 ⚽ Playing football and watching Everton FC  - not always truly enjoyable <br>
 🏔️ Mountains - hiking or skiing, I'd choose mountains over a beach any day <br>
-📚 Reading - top books of 2021 were 'A Gentleman In Moscow' by Amor Towles and 'Factfullness' by Hans Rosling <br>
+📚 Reading - top books of 2021 were 'A Gentleman In Moscow' by Amor Towles and 'Factfulness' by Hans Rosling <br>

 📬 Connect with Me 📬 <br>
 I am accessible on [LinkedIn](https://www.linkedin.com/in/rgdavies92/)